springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the *older* design (currently Journals, Book Series, and ancillary pages such as search, indexes, and account management) generally display visible and appropriately associated labels for input fields.
+Pages rendered in the <strong>older</strong> design (currently Journals, Book Series, and ancillary pages such as search, indexes, and account management) generally display visible and appropriately associated labels for input fields.
 Exceptions include the pagination number field on advanced search results pages and in the main search component in the page banner, both of which omit any label or ARIA description, and use only placeholder text as instruction.
 We are actively working to find and repair these problems.
 <br><br>
-Pages rendered in the *newer* design (currently Articles, Chapters, Books, Reference Works, and Reference Work Entries) generally display visible and appropriately associated labels for input fields.
+Pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Reference Works, and Reference Work Entries) generally display visible and appropriately associated labels for input fields.
 <br><br>
 Instructions such as those that explain mandatory fields may be absent or only present at the end of forms. (e.g. some payment information pages).
 Additional instructions for specific input fields may not be adequately associated (e.g. with aria-describedby) with the fields they describe.
 We are actively working to find and repair these problems.
 </td>